Justuks/JavaScript/README.md

 ![wind](https://user-images.githubusercontent.com/93588907/153364952-78042817-8927-4489-8ca6-eb6a8a920b57.png)

-## 6. I want to demonstrate to others what JavaScript can add to a website.
+## User story 6.
+I want to demonstrate to others what JavaScript can add to a website.

 * Action: play question game on a game page.
 * Result: score, changing questions, submit message provides a glimpse into JavaScript potential.